-Due to the significant resources required for the development of our pipeline, and depending on our ability to access capital, we must prioritize development of certain product candidates.
+Due to the significant resources required for the development of our future product candidates, and depending on our ability to access capital, we must prioritize development of certain product candidates.
 Moreover, we may fail to expend our limited resources on product candidates or indications that may be more profitable or for which there is a greater likelihood of success.